CloudFerro/cf-mkcli/docs/reference/cli.md

 **Commands**:

-* `init`: Initialize a first auth context
+* `init`: Initialize a first auth context.
 * `token`: Cli token management
 * `context`: Manage authentication contexts

 ### `auth init`

-Initialize a first auth context
+Initialize a first auth context.

+This command is used to set up the initial authentication context for the CLI.
+It will prompt you for the necessary information to create a new auth context (just like `mkli auth context add`).

 **Usage**: